 • Salt and pepper for garnish – we love a little flakey salt and coarse black pepper for sprinkling on our steaks before dishing them up.

-How to Make a London Broil Steak
+How to Grill London Broil

 See our notes in the recipe card below for how to cook this on a gas grill or a charcoal grill.